gwilken/ariadne-io/README.md

 Networking

- It's important to network.
+ They say it's important to network.
 The Pi creates a local net using it's on-board wifi and serves up the main web application to any local device.
 It also sends data out to an internet reachable machine.
 I mounted a Ubiquiti Bullet M2 wifi radio with a high gain antennae at the top of the mast.
 I was able to feed 50' of cat6 cable down the mast to the Pi.
 If connected to a wifi network, the Pi will transmit sensor data out over websockets.
 Using a DHCP server and some iptables configuring, the Pi acts as a router for the Ubiquiti modem and bridges internet access, creating a nice strong wifi network for the boat.
 For those times when i'm not in a marina surrounded by wifi, I installed a Huawei USB cell modem and use a Hologram SIM card to transmit data via 3G cellular.

 Getting high while mounting the WiFi radio on the mast.
 ![ariadne](/public/images/IMG_0168.jpg)